sashas777/magento-docker/README.md

 ## Docker Images
 The table below lists all Docker images available and ready for use with the Adobe Commerce platform.
 Note that older versions no longer receive updates and remain at their last working build.
-If you're interested in having a specific version updated, feel free to contact us via GitHub issues or a sponsorship request.
+If you're interested in having a specific version updated, feel free to contact me via GitHub issues or a sponsorship request.

 | Image                 | End of Life   | Update Status |
 |-----------------------|---------------|---------------|